feng443/RUDSWeek3/README.md

 ## Unit 3 | Assignment - Py Me Up, Charlie

+*Note*:
-*Note*: instead of using main.py, which is confusing, I used file name pattern of pybank.py, pyboss.py etc.
+- Instead of using main.py, which is confusing, I used file name pattern of pybank.py, pyboss.py etc.
+- I also use argparse to handle input file and summary file so the scripts can handle arbitrary input file name/path.

+TODO:
+- Add better alignment in summary
+- Better handling of percentage format
+- Put negative sign after $ sign?

 ## Option 1: PyBank